 With great fervor for the orchestral tradition and repertoire, Allison has held Principal positions with the Pacific Music Festival Orchestra (Japan), National Festival Orchestra (USA), Atlantic Symphony, Symphony Nova, Occasional Symphony Orchestra, and New England Conservatory Chamber Orchestra.
-She has also held Principal positions and performed as a fellowship recipient with the Banff Festival Orchestra, as well as the Texas Music Festival Orchestra.
+She has also held principal positions and performed as a fellowship recipient with the Banff Festival Orchestra, as well as the Texas Music Festival Orchestra.
 Amid her experiences, she has had the honor of performing alongside principal and section cellists of the Vienna Philharmonic, Metropolitan Opera, Orpheus Chamber Orchestra, New York Philharmonic and the Philadelphia Orchestra.
-Allison has performed under the batons of renowned artists including Valery Gergiev, Lion Fleisher, John Axelrod, Asher Fisch, Mei Ann Chen, Lior Shambadal, Johannes Debus, Alan Pierson, Carlos Spierer, and Hugh Wolff.
+Allison has performed under the batons of renowned artists including Valery Gergiev, Leon Fleischer, John Axelrod, Asher Fisch, Mei Ann Chen, Lior Shambadal, Johannes Debus, Alan Pierson, Carlos Spierer, and Hugh Wolff.
 In the summer of 2017, Allison will be performing in Germany and surrounding countries with the Schleswig-Holstein Music Festival Orchestra under Christoph Eschenbach.

 Outside of performing, Allison is also an active teacher.
 She has taught as an assistant chamber coach in the Peabody Preparatory program and currently in Boston she serves as a teacher and mentor for the Boston String Academy and Roxbury Youth Orchestra.
 In another capacity, Allison strives to encourage and enable young classical musicians in her role as a member of the Scholarship & Admissions team for National Public Radio’s, “From the Top”.